weslainesantana/weslainesantana/README.md

 💼 Interpersonal skills:

 - Ótimo desempenho em trabalho em equipe
-- Ótimas habilidades de comunicação
+- Ótimas habilidades em comunicação
-- Saber lidar com prazos

 <!---
 weslainesantana/weslainesantana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.